Skip to main content

 Agency

-Select the state agency which issued the child support.
+Select the state agency that issued the child support.

 4

-Click Add once complete.
-This post-tax deduction will go into effect in the employee’s next payrun.
+Click Add once the fields are completed.
+This post-tax deduction will take effect starting on the employee’s next payrun.

 Miscellaneous Post-Tax Deductions